Eric Rasmussen (physician): Career

 Rasmussen graduated from Stanford as a Doctor of Medicine (MD) with Research Honors in 1990, then completed a residency in Internal Medicine at the University of Texas Southwestern Medical Center at Dallas (Parkland Hospital).
 He re-entered the Navy as Chief Resident in Medicine at the Navy Medical Center in Oakland, California after becoming Board-certified in Internal Medicine in 1993.
 In 1996 he was appointed Fleet Surgeon to the US Navy's Third Fleet.

-After a Navy career that included serving as Chairman of the Department of Medicine at the Naval Hospital near Seattle, Washington, he retired from the Navy in 2007 and accepted an offer from Google.org to become the founding CEO of InSTEDD, a humanitarian informatics NGO founded by Dr. Larry Brilliant from his TED Prize in 2006.
+After a Navy career that included serving as chairman of the department of medicine at the Naval Hospital near Seattle, Washington, he retired from the Navy in 2007 and accepted an offer from Google.org to become the founding CEO of InSTEDD, a humanitarian informatics NGO founded by Dr. Larry Brilliant from his TED Prize in 2006.
 Innovating in both technical and social systems, the InSTEDD team worked with the Mekong Basin Disease Surveillance Consortium to create tools that collected, mapped, and disseminated health informatics more rapidly than emerging infections could spread, and every tool has been released as free and open-source.
 Rasmussen led InSTEDD for three years before shifting in 2010 to Chair of InSTEDD's board of directors.

+In 2013 Rasmussen co-founded (with Alex Hatoum) Infinitum Humanitarian Systems (IHS), a multinational consulting group specializing in humanitarian engineering.
+After working in Mexico, Yemen, Haiti, Puerto Rico, Chile, and Ukraine, plus several countries in Asia and the Western Pacific, Rasmussen and Hatoum developed IHS into a "profit-for-purpose" company.
+IHS is focused on technical methods for climate change adaptation, especially for vulnerable populations in a Low Elevation Coastal Zone.

+In 2022 Rasmussen's work with the IHS team on Kwajalein Atoll in the Marshall Islands led to the Marshallese creation of the Kwajalein Atoll Sustainability Laboratory (KASL), supported by the US Office of Naval Research.
+In 2023 Rasmussen was appointed principal scientist and research director at KASL.

+He is currently, in 2024, a member of the Loomis Council at the Stimson Center in Washington DC, the managing director of the Applied Hope Foundation, and a National Fellow of The Explorers Club.

-His other appointments include Research Professor in Environmental Security and Global Medicine at San Diego State University and Affiliate Associate Professor of Medicine at the University of Washington School of Public Health.
-His international appointments include Senior Lecturer at the International Disaster Training Academy in Bonn, Germany (Bundesamt für Bevölkerungsschutz und Katastrophenhilfe) and Lecturer at the Academy for Disaster Reduction in Beijing, China.
+His other appointments include research professor in environmental security and global medicine at San Diego State University and affiliate associate professor of medicine at the University of Washington School of Public Health.
+His international appointments include senior lecturer at the International Disaster Training Academy in Bonn, Germany (Bundesamt für Bevölkerungsschutz und Katastrophenhilfe) and lecturer at the Academy for Disaster Reduction in Beijing, China.